The Hooligan: Background

 Gilbert was inspired by the celebrated Crippen murder trial of 1910.
 As usual, Gilbert was thorough in his research, touring the Pentonville Prison and questioning its governor about procedures and also bringing the scenic designer to see it.
 The piece was so grim and powerful that, according to Mrs. Alec Tweedie, "women [in the audience] had gone out fainting."
 The Hooligan was one of Gilbert's most successful serious dramas, and experts conclude that, in those last months of Gilbert's life, he was developing a new style, a "mixture of irony, of social theme, and of grubby realism," to replace the old "Gilbertianism" that he had grown weary of.
 The main character, Solly, dies of a heart attack.
 Gilbert himself died of a heart attack only a few months after producing the play.

 Into the 20th century, the Theatre Managers' Association had prohibited dramas from being presented in music halls.
 Oswald Stoll, manager of the Coliseum, challenged this ban, and finally the Association agreed that plays of up to thirty minutes and not more than six speaking characters could be performed.
 With The Hooligan, Gilbert was the first important dramatist to write for a music hall.
 Gilbert, who directed his own plays, almost cancelled the production when the leading actor, James Welch, took liberties with the script, until Welch wrote a letter of apology.

 Gilbert paints a three-dimensional portrait of the prisoner with all his flaws and humanity.
 Aside from the surprise ending, there is no plot mechanism to interfere with the delineation of character, and as in Gilbert's earlier character piece Sweethearts (1874), the result shows Gilbert to be successful at such pure character-writing.
 In The Hooligan, Gilbert revisited one of his old themes from his play Charity (1874) and some of his other works, by pointing out "that the punishment of a man who never had been given a chance to rise out of the gutter should not be the same as the punishment of a man who had thrown away his chances."
 In the play, Gilbert shows obvious sympathy for his protagonist, the son of a thief who, brought up among thieves, has killed his girlfriend.
 Ian Bradley notes that the playwright displays "his conviction that nurture rather than nature often accounted for criminal behaviour".

 The play was produced by the Lantern Theatre in Brighton in 2017 together with Gilbert's Sweethearts.
+It was played in 2024 at It was presented by Gilbert and Sullivan Opera Victoria in Australia in 2024.